elatov/elatov.github.io/_posts/2014-02-13-lemonldap-ng-ldap-saml-google-apps.md

   - LemonLDAP-NG
   - SAML
 ---
-I wanted to try out a WebSSO program and I ran into [Known supported applications](http://lemonldap-ng.org/)
+I wanted to try out a WebSSO program and I ran into [LemonLDAP-NG](http://lemonldap-ng.org/welcome/)

 ## Install LemonLDAP::NG on CentOS